Curriculum and Residency Management Administrators Team

 Dr. Yas Jaganath joined our faculty as an assistant professor in 2021 and practices in Little Rock, Helena, and the House Calls Program.
 He graduated from our residency program where he served as a chief resident and was awarded the STAR Professionalism Award and the STFM (Society of Teachers of Family Medicine) Resident Teacher Award.
 He has a Master of Public Health with a concentration in Humanitarian Health, and a Certificate in Gerontology from the Johns Hopkins School of Public Health.
 He also completed a post-doctoral fellowship in HIV and Tuberculosis with the UNAIDS Center for the AIDS program of Research in South Africa, where he worked with the pediatric population in the city he grew up in.
 Dr. Jaganath holds licensure in Arkansas and South Africa.
 He is passionate about providing personalized care to his patients.
 During his free time, he enjoys spending time with his family and friends.

 Dr. Jarrett joined the DFPM faculty in 2008.
 For 15 years, she was a member of the management team of the UAMS Little Rock Family Medicine residency program, where she was the Assistant Director and also the DFPM Director of Education and Communications.
 In 2023, she was named Director of the brand new DFPM Office of Communication and Departmental Relations and Co-Director of the DFPM Office of Leadership and Professional Development.
 Dr. Jarrett is the recipient of the UAMS College of Medicine Dean's Educational Excellence Award, the Dr. Edith Irby Jones Excellence in Diversity and Inclusion Award, and the UAMS College of Medicine MVP Award.
 In 2024, she was selected as co-editor for the STFM Education Column, which spotlights educational innovations in Family Medicine.
 In 2023, she was awarded the Sandra L. Panther Fellowship in the History of Medicine from the American Academy of Family Physicians.
 Over the years, she has made presentations at conferences everywhere from New York to Denver to Saskatchewan.
-She holds the rank of Assistant Professor and is a member of the Society of Teachers of Family Medicine, the American Educational Research Association, and Mensa International.
-Dr. Jarrett's master's degree is in journalism/mass communications and her doctorate is in higher education.
+She holds the rank of Associate Professor and is a member of the Society of Teachers of Family Medicine, the American Educational Research Association, and Mensa International.
+Dr. Jarrett's master's degree is in journalism/mass communication and her doctorate is in higher education.
 When she isn't working, she enjoys writing about classic films.
 She has had five publications (so far!) in the international journal Films of the Golden Age -- biographical essays on William Boyd, George Macready, Micky Moore, and Jack Doyle, and an analysis of the 1943 film The Seventh Victim.
-Her publications in Classic Images include profiles of actors Richard Todd, Ray Dixon, and Frank Albertson, along with World War I ace/actor Charles Nungesser and director Carl Theodor Dreyer.
+Her publications in Classic Images include profiles of actors Richard Todd, Ray Dixon, Frank Albertson, and Dan Frazer, along with World War I ace/actor Charles Nungesser and director Carl Theodor Dreyer.

 Dr. López-González joined our faculty in 2023 soon after she graduated from our residency program.
 During her time in training, she served as Chief Resident and won multiple awards including Outstanding Resident, the AFMRD Resident Scholarship Award, the TOP Outstanding Professional Award, the STAR Professionalism Award, the Medical Knowledge Award, and recognition for serving as a Community Medical Liaison.
 Her clinical interests include chronic disease management, geriatrics, and inpatient medicine.
 Dr. López-González is from Caguas, Puerto Rico, and she attended medical school at the University of Medicine and Health Sciences in St. Kitts.
 Outside of work, she enjoys cooking, baking, learning from art and history, and trying new restaurants with her husband.
 She also enjoys visiting museums with her husband and daughter.